‘Southern Charm’ Season 6 Trailer Proves Thomas Ravenel’s Ex Was Ejected From Patricia’s Party

 — Patricia Altschul (@Pataltschul) March 27, 2019

-But the real shocker was proof in the trailer that the rumors are true, and that Ravenel’s girlfriend tries to crash Patricia’s party, but is removed, kicking, screaming and threatening to call the police by the hostess’ bodyguard.
-Mrs. Altschul was given a head’s up that the hospice nurse was planning to crash the party to initiate a confrontation, so able-bodied security was on high alert just in case, says Reality Blurb.
+But the real shocker in the trailer was proof that the rumors are true — and that Ravenel’s girlfriend tries to crash Patricia’s party.
+However, Ashley is removed — kicking, screaming, and threatening to call the police — by the hostess’s bodyguard.
+Mrs. Altschul was given a heads-up that the hospice nurse was planning to crash the party to initiate a confrontation, so able-bodied security was on high alert just in case, per Reality Blurb.

-Fast forward to the final scene where Ravenel is allegedly on the phone, but not appearing in person.
-But while Ravenel isn’t appearing this season, says The Inquisitr, his legal peril will continue lurking in the background as his future is still uncertain.
-At this time, the only trial date on the books is the civil suit, brought forth by Nanny Dawn, which will start on July 5, likely around the Southern Charm season 6 reunion.
+Fast forward to the final scene wherein Ravenel is allegedly on the phone, but not appearing in person.
+But while Ravenel isn’t appearing this season, per The Inquisitr, his legal peril will continue lurking in the background, as his future is still uncertain.
+At this time, the only trial date on the books is the civil suit, brought forth by Nanny Dawn, which will start on July 5 — likely around the time of the Southern Charm Season 6 reunion.